Jun 26, 2026

 6. Enable Real-Time Collaboration (Especially With Vendors)

 Your PLM should give vendors a place to see updates, leave comments, and stay aligned without back-and-forth.
-When everyone is working off the same live tech pack, communication becomes clearer, changes are easier to manage, and production runs more smoothly.
+When everyone is working from the same live tech pack, updates are easier to track, changes are easier to manage, and production runs more smoothly.

 7. Make Onboarding and Data Migration Easy